akshad36/Sales-data-Analyis/README.md

 6. Regional and Market Analysis: o Examine regional sales and profit data to identify market opportunities and challenges. o Use geographic data to support regional marketing and sales strategies

+Approach
+Data Collection & Cleaning:
+•	Extracted from a comprehensive automobile sales database.
+•	Handled missing values, removed duplicates, and standardized formats.

+Data Modelling
+Performed some dax function which were required

+Design and Visualization
+Visualize the trend using various charts and graph